bcail/cpython/Doc/faq/library.rst

 --------------------------------------------------

-The :mod:`pickle` library module solves this in a very general way (though you still can't store things like open files, sockets or windows), and the :mod:`shelve` library module uses pickle and (g)dbm to create persistent mappings containing arbitrary Python objects.
+The :mod:`pickle` library module solves this in a very general way (though you still can't store things like open files, sockets or windows).

 Mathematics and Numerics